greyblake/nutype/WORKLOG.md

 ## Roadmap
-* new_unchecked: add docs to README
+* new_unchecked: review the PR: https://github.com/greyblake/nutype/pull/16
-* new_unchecked: add docs to lib.rs
+* Merge code examples in README and lib.rs into bigger chunks, so doc tests can run

 ### TODO Refactor:
 * Refactor: Use newtype for errors (e.g. error_type_name, etc)